Europe · country guide

 Key regions

-Home to iconic peaks like the Eiger, Mönch, and Jungfrau, this area is a paradise for mountaineers and hikers, with Interlaken as a popular adventure sports base.
+Home to iconic peaks like the Eiger, Mönch, and Jungfrau, this area is a hiker's and mountaineer's paradise.
+Interlaken serves as a popular adventure sports hub.

 Suggested Switzerland routes